brookspg/Machine-Learning/README.md

 # Machine-Learning
 Just some machine learning stuff I've fooled around with in python and R. I'll be adding things as I have time to work on them.
+My goal would be one new implementation a week but we'll see.